 The Investment Manager applies a long-term investment approach which allows it to evaluate and invest in securities over long time horizons (typically 5 years and longer).
-The investment opportunities that are identified through the

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. research process are combined into a portfolio of securities that aims to achieve the investment objective of the Portfolio.
+The investment opportunities that are identified through the research process are combined into a portfolio of securities that aims to achieve the investment objective of the Portfolio.
 During the life of an investment, ESG factors are monitored on an on-going basis as part of the Investment Manager's investment process.